Psalms For Life

 A cry in the dark

 We live amid the stark daily realities of sickness, grief and death, which put peace and security finally beyond our control.
 But what if God is behind such problems?
-Then he’s also the solution—our only hope.
+Then he’s also the solution.
+Our only hope.

 A David psalm.